 Specific areas of interest include, but are not limited, to:

 An expanded summary must be submitted with the abstract.
 The purpose of the expanded summary is to provide additional information to help reviewers judge the relevance and quality of your work.
 It should not repeat the abstract material, but instead should provide complementary details about the work.
-The average length of an expanded summary is 500 words (maximum 2,000).
+The expanded summary should be 250 to 1,000 words.

 Continuing Education Credit: